Last Updated on

 The VMI campus abuts that of Washington & Lee University, and it’s easy to stroll from one to the other: and experience two very different worlds.
 Walk on original Lexington Brick sidewalks, and stop at the entrance to the VMI Museum/Chapel where you’ll find the statue of Virginia Mourning Her Dead, by the first Jewish VMI graduate, Moses Ezekiel.

-They marched 85 miles in five days, and fought on an open field so muddy from rain, it sucked the shoes right off their feet (subsequently called “The Field of Lost Shoes”).
-Ten were killed, many more wounded.
+They marched 85 miles in five days, and fought on an open field so muddy from rain, it sucked the shoes right off their feet.
+(It was subsequently called “The Field of Lost Shoes”).
+Ten cadets were killed, many more wounded.
 At age 19, new Cadet, Moses Ezekiel, fought bravely at New Market and survived.

 But what held my attention the longest was a display devoted to James Berger, a Prisoner of War with John McCain at the “Hanoi Hilton.”
 Berger managed to make patriotic and religious objects out of scraps in his cell: a cross from two splinters of wood, an “American Flag” from a t-shirt and rags, and more.
 Free, Open daily 9-5, closed Dec.
 23-Jan 3rd.

 Also on campus – the George Marshall Museum, with rotating exhibits covering the military side of the man who gave the post-WWII world “The Marshall Plan.”
 Open Tues-Sat 11-4.

-In gratitude, the board of Liberty Academy renamed the college after its benefactor, and it remained Washington University until the addition of “Lee,” as in Robert E. Lee, who served as school President from 1865 until his death in 1870.
+In gratitude, the board of Liberty Academy renamed the college after its benefactor.
+And, it remained Washington University until the addition of “Lee,” as in Robert E. Lee, who served as school President from 1865 until his death in 1870.

 The Southern Lee is entombed in a vault beneath his carved likeness – made, ironically, of Vermont (Yankee) Marble.
-Downstairs, you’ll find the crypt of the Lee family, Robert E.’s recreated office as University President, and a small museum devoted to Lee’s term.
+Downstairs, find the crypt of the Lee family, Robert E.’s recreated office as University President, and a small museum devoted to Lee’s term.

-Historians tapped the memories of Jackson’s granddaughter was 101 when she passed away, and historians used her memories to furnish and set up the home.
+Historians tapped the memories of Jackson’s granddaughter (who passed away at age 101) to furnish the home.
 To see more of Jackson, pay a visit to the Stonewall Jackson Memorial Cemetery where most of him is buried.
 His arm, wounded in battle, is buried near the site of its amputation – a whole other story in itself.
 Open Mon-Sat 9-5, Sun 1-5, Closed Jan/Feb.

 Come to the Blue Phoenix Café on a midweek morning to capture a slice of local life in Central Virginia.
 I’m placing this in the “Things To Do” section because, if you are in Lexington on Wednesday morning, you MUST plan to be here from 8am – 9am for what I can only describe as “unplugged free-range Bluegrass.”
 Best of all, it’s free.

-Community fiddlers, and harmonica, bass, banjo, guitar, dulcimer, hand drum, and mouth organ players of all ages gather at this vegetarian restaurant every week to entertain themselves and the folks who walk by burlap bags of organic grain to pick up a coffee and muffin at the counter and then stake a place at a table in the back room.
+Community fiddlers, and harmonica, bass, banjo, guitar, dulcimer, hand drum, and mouth organ players of all ages gather at this vegetarian restaurant every week to entertain themselves and the folks who squeeze by burlap bags of organic grain to pick up a coffee and muffin at the counter, and then stake a place at a table in the back room.

-Not only do owners Larry Krietemeyer, his brother, Andy, and wife Martha grow their own apples, but one of its apple orchards forms a 425 ft wide Medieval Labyrinth, based on the one in Chartres Cathedral.
+Not only do owners Larry Krietemeyer, his brother, Andy, and wife Martha grow their own apples, but they’ve got a 425 ft wide Medieval Labyrinth, based on the one in Chartres Cathedral, in one of their orchards.
 Visitors are invited to walk its 1.7 mile 11 circuit path along 2,000 “espaliered” (splayed/branch-trained) trees.

 The Krietemeyer’s make small batch Hard Cider (“at the most, 500 bottles”) in an old milk shed that was on the property.
 The tasting room – once Thelma Downey’s 1850’s North Mountain cabin, where she raised 17 kids – is connected to the milk shed by a breezeway arrayed with tables made from a Red Oak that fell on the land.
 The lamp overhead was made from, wait for it…outhouse seats.